rochgohu/crypto-tracker-google-sheet/README.md

 ## Features
+- automatic top500 coins support from Coingecko

-- ready to use google sheet template.
+- ready to use template
 - Portfolio dashboard
 - real-time market prices synchronized from Coingecko (robust communication to reduce effects of Coingecko's limitation with Google Cloud).
-- Discord notifications and alerts.
+- Discord Connector (via Webhook): Discord notifications and alerts.

 ## Installation
 ### get the template